ironmeld/boot2now/README.md

 ## Status

-The project began in late February, 2022 and, currently, is in the very early stages.

-The most evolved (and only) compiler in this project is [Builder-Hex0](https://github.com/ironmeld/builder-hex0).
+The most evolved (and only) kernel plus compiler in this project is [Builder-Hex0](https://github.com/ironmeld/builder-hex0).
+A snapshot copy is included in the builder-hex0 subdirectory.

+The builder builds source from the [stage0-posix](https://github.com/oriansj/stage0-posix) project, a partial snapshot of which is included in the stage0-posix subdirectory.

 ## Why?

-I would like to take a different approach from the [existing projects](#existing-projects).
-It is worth noting that there are not that many projects that are active and I am not sure any of them are complete.
-In other words, the field is not crowded with viable solutions.

-Two of the bootstrap projects (Guix and live-bootstrap) I looked required a prebuilt linux kernel.
-The presumption appears to be that you cannot practically build a kernel without a subset of a POSIX kernel (or equivalent) that can execute a binary and handle commands to read from and write to a drive.
-These projects eventually build and transition to a kernel with that level of functionality but, in the mean time, they do not try to get there "by hand", i.e. without a POSIX kernel.
+This project is intends to compliment [existing bootstrap projects](#existing-projects) by providing a missing piece: a bootstrap kernel.
+Two of the bootstrap projects (Guix and live-bootstrap) I looked required a prebuilt POSIX kernel.

 A typical C compiler needs to read source files and system headers and it uses kernel system calls to perform file I/O. However, a POSIX kernel is typically built with a C compiler.
 So, we have a chicken-or-the-egg question.
 Indeed, when Linus Torvalds released Linux 0.02 he was using minix to compile it.
 Linux was not self-hostable until version .11.

-Nevertheless, I believe it is worth trying to build the operating system progressively in lock-step with the tool chain.
+I believe a proper approach is to build the operating system progressively in lock-step with the tool chain.

 My goal is to minimize the (Effort to Understand Source * Volume of Source) while maximizing progress towards a linux distro.